 Embryos with abnormal results are discarded.
 Sometimes the testing process reveals a mosaic embryo, and other times the technology fails to give a result at all.
 In these two latter situations, careful discussion with your doctor is essential.

 The associated risks of blastocyst biopsy are low.
-The risk of accidental damage to an embryo during removal of cells in the hands of an experienced embryologist is very low, and is currently calculated at less than 1%.
+The risk of accidental damage to an embryo during removal of cells in the hands of an experienced embryologist is very low, and is currently less than 1%.

 No part of the future fetus will be affected because only a few cells are removed, and cells are taken only from the trophectoderm.